Assessing the potential impact of environmental land management schemes on emergent infection disease risks: Results

 \subsection{Fixed subsidy level}

-Figure~\ref{fig:model-landtype} (right) details the areas of new woodland created in the model using the fixed subsidy level.
+Figure~\ref{fig:model-landtype} (right) details the areas of new woodland created in the model using the initial subsidy level (Table~\ref{tab:margin-subsidy}).
 At this level of subsidy there are 2,444 new land parcels or $\sim$80~km$^2$ of broadleaf woodland created.
 This results in an increase in the deer population from 2,937 to 4,607---an increase of $\sim$57\%.
-The cattle population of the study area is 36,538 and remains static.
+The cattle population of the study area is 36,538 and remains static, as the woodland planting subsidy is not sufficient to incentivize farmers to convert profitable cattle grazing land into woodland.
 Figure~\ref{fig:animal-dist} (right) shows the new distribution of deer in relation to cattle after the creation of new woodland in the model.